By creators of Barkio, Dog Monitor, and renowned vets

 Bibi ate her own feces while alone

 Bibi was a seven-month-old female French Bulldog.
 She lived in a city apartment with her retired owners who were with her most of the time.
 Bibi was very nifty and obedient.
 She learned many tricks and got on well with the owners’ grandchildren, but she had a problem.
-As soon as she was home alone, even if for only ten minutes, she would immediately urinate and defecate and then she would eat those faeces.
+As soon as she was home alone, even if for only ten minutes, she would immediately urinate and defecate and then she would eat those feces.
 She was never left alone for more than two hours.

 Rocky whined and howled while alone